MasumBillah00/README.md/README.md

 # linuxcheatsheet
 ##LinuxBasicCommand
-a ls --> Lists all files and directories in the present working directory b ls -R -->	Lists files in sub-directories as well
+<br/>ls --> Lists all files and directories in the present working directory
+b ls -R -->	Lists files in sub-directories as well